Through our exceptional health care services, we reveal the healing presence of God.

 In 1987, the Sisters of St. Francis expanded their vision of service, joining the Sisters of St. Mary to form the Franciscan Sisters of Mary.
 Also in 1987, St. Anthony joined SSM Health, an organization supported by the newly formed order.
 In 1998 and in 2004, St. Anthony demonstrated its commitment to service and quality by receiving the Oklahoma Quality Award for Excellence.
 In 2002, SSM Health became the first health care organization to receive the prestigious Malcolm Baldrige National Quality Award.
 In 2010, SSM Health Care of Oklahoma, the region in which St. Anthony is a part, received the Oklahoma Quality Award for Excellence.
 On November 16, 2013, the Franciscan Sisters of Mary officially transitioned sponsorship of SSM to a new sponsoring body, SSM Health ministries.

-In 2003, St. Anthony renewed its commitment to the Midtown area by announcing a 10-year, $220 million expansion and renovation.
+In 2004, St. Anthony renewed its commitment to the Midtown area by announcing a 10-year, $220 million expansion and renovation.
 Now, with the hospital’s and the city’s efforts, Midtown Oklahoma City is thriving — much like it was in the hospital’s early days.
 St. Anthony’s most recent campus development activities include a new education center, cardiac emergency department, renovation of the Center for Behavioral Medicine, and many other facility and service enhancements for the benefit of its patients and the community.
-The new Saints Pavilion, which represents one of the pivotal milestones of the renewed campus development commitment to Midtown, was completed in 2003.
-In 2012, St. Anthony also expanded its ministry to east and south Oklahoma City with the opening of St. Anthony Healthplex East and St. Anthony Healthplex South.
+In January, 2012, St. Anthony introduced the state’s first freestanding emergency rooms with the opening of two new St. Anthony Healthplex campuses in Oklahoma City.
+St. Anthony Healthplex East, I-40 and Douglas, and St. Anthony Healthplex South, I-44 and S.W.
+134th Street, are state-of-the-art medical facilities that include 24/7 full service emergency rooms, diagnostic imaging services, sleep centers, women’s centers, laboratory services, and primary care and physician specialty offices.
+A specialty transport ambulance was placed into service on April 2, 2012, to transport patients from the St. Anthony Healthplex campuses to the downtown facility when necessary.